heriitage/-heriitage_c-/README.md

-- 👋 Hi, I’m Heritage Chimmaranmma
+- 👋 Hi, I’m Heritage Chibuikem
 - 👀 I’m interested in making the world better with Tech
 - 🌱 I’m currently learning Blockchain Development
 - 💞️ I’m looking to collaborate on projects